 Lucian and Marcian traveled around, telling others about Jesus.
 One day, they were apprehended and questioned about their evangelizing ways.
 They told the judge that when they were practicing black magic and committing crimes, no one had stopped them.
 But once they turned their gaze toward God, they were punished.
 They sang hymns of praise and thanksgiving to God as they were burned to death.

-A life of solitude, work and prayer grounded St. Antony, who lived from 251 to 356.
+A life of solitude, work, and prayer grounded St. Antony, who lived from 251 to 356.
 He never ate before sunset, and his one meal was bread with a little salt and water.
 After St. Antony’s parents died (in his 20s), he sold all of his possessions and became the disciple of a local hermit.
 He constantly sought solitude, even living in old burial grounds, where his friend would bring him food from time to time.

-Later, St. Antony lived for 20 years on a desert mountain, seeing almost no one, except the man who came to bring him bread twice a year.
+Later, St. Antony lived for 20 years on a desert mountain, seeing almost no one, except the man who came to bring him food twice a year.
 People sought him out, asking for his words of wisdom, and eventually, Antony came down from the mountain and founded his first monastery — probably the first monastery, as he is credited with being the first monk.
 Even though he lived a life of solitude, St. Antony believed that relationships with others were the key to the spiritual life; that in getting to know others he was getting to know Christ.
-He’s the patron saint of butchers, brush makers and gravediggers.
+He’s the patron saint of butchers, brush makers, and (gulp) gravediggers.

 Vatican-approved doctors examined Padre Pio, and at one point he was suspended from all priestly functions, except to say Mass, which he did in private.
 He became very ill in 1959 and was cured when a statue of Our Lady of Fatima was brought into the hospital.
-Crowds gathered to celebrate the Padre Pio Mass on the 50th anniversary of the appearance of his stigmata and he died the following day with, remarkably, no marks on his hands.
+Crowds gathered to celebrate the Padre Pio Mass on the 50th anniversary of the appearance of his stigmata, and he died the following day with, remarkably, no marks on his hands.

+Among the readings associated his feast day (June 24) is Psalm 139.
 The psalm reminds us that we are “fearfully and wonderfully made.”
 Being wonderfully made means that even on rough and stressful days, there is still a reason, at the day’s conclusion, to give thanks.